allegro/allegro.tech/_posts/2017-07-20-golang-slices-gotcha.md

 The bug is not easy to hit and probably thats why it wasn’t covered in tests and nobody reported it before.
-To reproduce it, application must have at least two ports with different tag on each.
+To reproduce it, an application must have at least two ports with different tags on each.
 When `commonTags` size is power of two it worked but in other case — it didn’t.
 It’s a rare case a service has multiple ports
-(80% of our applications has only one port) and even rarer when ports have additional tags
+(80% of our applications have only one port) and even rarer when ports have additional tags
-(8% of our ports has port tags).
+(8% of our ports have tags)
+and only one have multiple tagged ports.

 The bug can be distilled to the example below.
 Let’s unroll the loop to just two iterations and use `int`s instead of structures.